The Vegetable Garden In September

 The following planting chart was created by using the Virginia Cooperative Extension Publication 426-331, “Fall Vegetable Gardening.”

 |Winter Rye||Winter Rye||Winter Rye|

 Plant garlic in our area during the month of October.
 Remember, many retailers quickly exhaust their inventories of the most popular varieties before October.
-If you haven’t purchased garlic for fall planting, now is the time to do it.
+If you haven’t purchased garlic for fall planting, time is running out.
 A few garden centers in our area sell garlic bulbs for fall planting, but the varieties are somewhat limited.
-However, there are many varieties and sources available on the web.
-For additional information, check out the article on growing great garlic in the October 2015 issue of Garden Shed.
+However, an online search for “Garlic Bulbs for Sale” will bring up numerous sources.
+For additional information, check out our October 2015 article on growing great garlic.

 Give your tomato plants one last feeding.
 Compost tea or fish emulsion should give them the extra energy they need to make that final push at the end of the season.
 Pinching off small green tomatoes and any new flowers will channel the plant’s energy into ripening the remaining full-size fruit.

 Plant some cool-season vegetables such as radishes, spinach, kale, mustard and collards.

 Collect herbs from your herb garden for freezing and drying.
 If you don’t have access to a dehydrator, herbs can be dried quickly in a microwave oven.
 Simply place the herbs between two paper towels and heat for a minute.
 Remove them from the oven, cool, then test to see if the leaves are crisp.
 If not, return them to the microwave for a few more seconds.
 Store in sealed jars in a dark place so they will keep their color and flavor.

 Pot up chives, parsley, and other herbs, and bring them into the house to extend the growing season.